MrByte8/Mancala-GAME/README.md

 # Mancala GAME
-Game of [Mancala](https://en.wikipedia.org/wiki/Mancala).
-Mancala is a 2-player, turn-based strategy board game based on small stones on a board.
+[Mancala](https://en.wikipedia.org/wiki/Mancala) is a 2-player, turn-based strategy board game based on small stones on a board.
 The objective is to capture more stones than your opponent.
 There are many varieties of the game depending on the region.
 THIS IS ONE.

 This project implements the game logic.